 Cippenham, Langley and Chalvey Community Hubs are open, with an appointments system for customers to be seen by housing or customer services at the council access point.
-If you really need to be seen face to face, please call the contact centre 01753 475111 to book an appointment first.
-It is essential to book ahead.
+If you really need to be seen face to face, please book an appointment.

 The Housing management team are able to offer critical services across Slough.
-Please use the phone and email first, however if you need to see a member of the team face-face you will need to make an appointment first by calling the contact centre on 01753 475111.
+Please use the phone and email first, however if you need to see a member of the team face-face you will need to book an appointment.
 Or you can email :

 These email addresses are regularly checked through the working day.

 - We are still working through the list of non-urgent repairs to properties that were put on hold during the COVID-19 pandemic.
 We appreciate your patience and understanding, as we continue to work safely through the repairs as quickly as possible.
 We will contact residents to schedule an appointment for any repair.
 If you are unwell or self-isolating, please let us know so we can consider how we can best support you.

 - Your safety is our priority and we will continue to carry out routine works wearing face masks and observing social distancing.

 - Operatives may wear additional PPE which will be relative to the works being undertaken.
 Our focus is on: